 1. Inset your TV.

-3. Camouflage it.
+3. Camouflage your screen.

-5. Texturize your walls.
+5. Texturize your wall space.

 6. Make it disappear.